MicrosoftDocs/win32/desktop-src/CIMWin32a/win32-ntdomain.md

 Access type: Read-only
 </dt> </dl>

-Format to generate the system name—using the subclass heuristic.
+Format to generate the system name using the subclass heuristic.

 This property is inherited from [**CIM\_System**](https://msdn.microsoft.com/library/aa388503).